fun things to do with kids in berlin germany - family travel

 Mitte – City Center

-Museum Island and the TV Tower
+Museum Island and TV Tower

 Tiergarten and Kurfurstendamm